Information about mycoplasma symptoms and treament

 Mycoplasma genitalium is considered to be a dangerous infection because it usually displays no symptoms, and an infected individual may not seek treatment for some time because they are unaware that this is the case.
 If you have had unprotected sex, we strongly recommend that you take an STI test to make sure that you are not infected with this or any other STI.
 If left untreated, mycoplasma genitalium can lead to prostatitis and epididymitis in men.
 Women are at risk of ectopic pregnancy, cervicitis, pelvic inflammatory disease and urethritis.
 Infertility is a risk for both sexes.

 The antibiotic Azithromycin is usually recommended as an effective mycoplasma genitalium treatment.
-This treatment option comes in the form of six 250mg tablets which need to be taken orally.
-The high concentration of the medication means it can be taken over just five days (two tablets on day one, followed by one tablet per day) to cure a mycoplasma genitalium infection completely.
+This treatment option comes in the form of two 500mg tablets which are taken as a single dose.